-Our principal sources of liquidity and capital in recent periods have been cash flows provided by operating activities, proceeds from the sale of lease pool equipment and proceeds from the issuance of preferred stock.
-As noted in footnote 6 - Long-term Debt and Notes Payable of the accompanying Condensed Consolidated Financial Statements, in March 2017 we paid all the outstanding obligations under our Credit Agreement and terminated that agreement, and in April 2017 we repaid all outstanding obligations under our Seamap Credit Facility and cancelled that facility.
-The principal factor that has affected our cash flow from operating activities is the level of oil and gas exploration and development activities as discussed above and an increase in accounts and contracts receivable.
+Our principal sources of liquidity and capital in recent periods have been cash flows provided by operating activities, proceeds from the sale of lease pool equipment and net proceeds from the issuance of preferred stock.
+As discussed in footnote 6 - Long-term Debt and Notes Payable of the accompanying Condensed Consolidated Financial Statements, in the first quarter of fiscal 2018 we paid all the outstanding obligations under our Credit Agreement and terminated that agreement, and we repaid all outstanding obligations under our Seamap Credit Facility and cancelled that facility.
+The principal factor that has affected our cash flow from operating activities is the level of oil and gas exploration and development activities as discussed above and a decrease in accounts and contracts receivable.

-We believe that our liquidity needs for the next 12 months will be met from cash on hand, cash provided by operating activities and proceeds from the issuance of preferred stock.
+We believe that our liquidity needs for the next 12 months will be met from cash on hand, cash provided by operating activities and net proceeds from the issuance of preferred stock.
+We may also generate cash from the sale of additional lease pool equipment from time to time.
 However, should our needs for liquidity increase, such as to make an acquisition, we may seek to issue debt or other equity securities.